Where to See Redwoods in Santa Cruz

 Driving distance from Santa Cruz: 6 miles

-Henry Cowell State Park is home to some of the tallest and oldest redwood trees in the world, including a tree that towers over 285 feet and is 16 feet wide!
+Henry Cowell State Park is home to some of the tallest and oldest redwoods in the world, including a tree that towers over 285 feet and is 16 feet wide.
+The park’s oldest trees are historically significant, having survived for 1,400 to 1,800 years.

-• Redwood Grove Loop Trail: The 0.8-mile Redwood Grove Loop Trail is accessible from a parking lot trailhead next to the visitor center.
+• Redwood Grove Trail: The 0.8-mile Redwood Grove Loop is accessible from a parking lot trailhead near the main entrance and parking area next to the visitor center.
 The trail meanders through a cathedral-like canopy of redwoods, with shafts of light filtering through the treetops and the sweet scent of pine and damp earth in the air.

 If you aren’t a hiker, this park is one of the best options for mountain biking through the redwoods, with a few trails set aside for this purpose.
-Also, bring your pet!
-This is one of many pet-friendly places around Santa Cruz (leashed in the case of state parks)!
+Bicycles are permitted only on designated fire roads and are not allowed on most trails, so follow posted signs and park regulations.

 2. Big Basin Redwoods State Park